-Our 2024 pourover recipe
+Our 2024 pourover recipe (2025 update in description)

 We're happy to finally introduce our pourover recipe to you all.